Initial Task Allocation for Multi-Human Multi-Robot Teams with Attention-based Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this work, we investigated the initial workload allocation problem in a multi-human multi-robot team taking the inherent heterogeneity of humans, robots, and tasks into account.
 We provided a general problem formulation of a contextual multi-attribute decision-making process and proposed a novel attention-based deep reinforcement learning approach.
 To capture the complex dependencies across multiple attributes and sub-attributes in a multi-attribute context, we introduced a cross-attribute attention module for state representation learning.
-A comprehensive case study under the scenario of a large-scale threat surveillance task was conducted to demonstrate the benefits of our approach and the proposed module inside.
+A comprehensive case study under the scenario of a threat surveillance task was conducted to demonstrate the benefits of our approach and the proposed module inside.
 In future work, we intend to test our method in more complex scenarios, such as cluttered environments.
 We also plan to conduct a user study to refine our human model and validate the effectiveness of the AtRL approach in real-world applications.
+Additionally, our current work is aiming to enhance our model's adaptability within more large-scale MH-MR teams.